 - Chicken meal: Basically dehydrated chicken (chicken with its moisture content removed) and typically has roughly 300% higher protein than fresh chicken.

-- Steel-cut oats: While we regularly promote a high-protein, grain-free diet for your husky, steel-cut oats are of course a grain, but they are a low-glycemic grain, meaning they have a slow and steady impact on blood sugar levels.
-Oats are also rich in B-vitamins, minerals and dietary fibre, so unlike many grains, they are not empty calories.
+- Steel-cut oats: While we regularly promote a high-protein, grain-free diet for your husky, steel-cut oats are, of course, a grain, but they are a low-glycemic grain, meaning they have a slow and steady impact on blood sugar levels.
+Oats are also rich in B-vitamins, minerals, and dietary fibre, so they are not empty calories, unlike many grains.

 - Deboned chicken: Another quality protein, although fresh chicken, believe it or not, contains roughly 80% water, so once it’s processed, the protein content isn’t nearly as high as you might expect.
 But still a quality ingredient nonetheless.